 Facial stripes are any stripes that are on the face.
 Usually, these stripes are part of a buckskin pattern.
 However, they can appear by themselves or when the rest of the buckskin pattern gets covered up with other patterns and markings.

 Usually, facial stripes are darker in color and run from the eyes to the same point on either side of the nose.
-However, other markings can overlay this pattern and off-set its regularity.
+But other markings can overlay this pattern and off-set its regularity.

 16. Frosted Ears and Nose

 This marking involves lots of white hairs around the ears or nose.
 This makes the goat appear lighter in those areas.
 In other words, they appear “frosted”.
 This pattern can occur with any others and may be darker or lighter.